Tummy Tuck Surgery and Recovery Process

 1. Complete abdominoplasty:

 In this procedure, the surgeon will cut the abdomen all the way from one side of the hipbone to the other side of the hipbone.
-After this, the surgeon will proceed in contouring the skin, muscles, and tissue to its desired shape.
+After this, the surgeon will proceed in contouring the skin, muscles, and tissue to their desired shape.
 The surgery will remove the belly button.
 After the surgery, the patient will also be fitted with drainage pipes under the skin for the next few days.

 2. Partial abdominoplasty:

 Partial abdominoplasty is performed when there are fat deposits below the navel.
 This procedure does not involve cutting the tummy from hipbone to hipbone, and your belly button will not get removed as well.
 It is a mini surgery compared to complete abdominoplasty and will take a maximum of two hours to complete.
-During the consultation, the doctor will advise you to quit smoking, i.e., if you are a smoker because of tobacco and nicotine increase surgery risks and makes the healing process slower.
+During the consultation, the doctor will advise you to quit smoking, i.e., if you are a smoker because tobacco and nicotine increase surgery risks and makes the healing process slower.

 Eating a well-balanced diet is necessary to keep the health of the body up.
 Doctors do not recommend patients to undergo drastic diets and to deprive the body of minerals and nutrients as patients need to be in their best form physically during the surgery.